 Employing foreign workers in Belgium is subject to a set of very strict rules.
 Until recently, employing foreign workers in Belgium was subject to a dual procedure: the foreign worker concerned required both a residence permit and a work permit.
 In accordance with EU Directive no 2011/98/EU, it has become mandatory to issue a single permit which covers both the right of residence and the right to work and requires a single application.
 This Directive has been implemented in Belgian law with the entry into force on 24 December 2018.

-Belgium has a network of treaties for the prevention of double taxation with 88 countries, including an income tax treaty with the United States.
+Belgium has concluded a double tax treaty with more than 150 countries, including an income tax treaty with the United States.
 Belgium has a totalization agreement with the United States for social tax coverage purposes.

 Belgium generally uses the exemption-with-progression method for avoiding double taxation in its treaties.

-With one of the highest taxation rates within the European Union and several different local and national rules, paying your staff in Belgium can be complex.
-Contact our team to learn how Payslip global payroll management software will help you reduce costs and minimize risk and liability.
+With one of the highest taxation rates within the European Union and several different local and national rules, global payroll in Belgium can be complex.
+Contact our team to learn how the Payslip’s Global Payroll Control Platform can deliver a scale-up advantage for your multinational business.

 Schedule a Free Chat With Us Today!